 Use coconut oil on your hair in a variety of ways.
 Following a shower, you can use it as a detangler or daily moisturizer for extremely dry hair by rubbing a very small quantity into the ends.
 Coconut oil is another option you have for reviving yourself.
 When you don’t have time to start your wash day over on day two or three of curly styles, simply lather generously from the root to the tip of your curls.
 It’s next-level in terms of hydration and shine.

-However, using coconut oil as a hair treatment is one of the most popular uses for it.
-Just adhere to the directions below.
+Using coconut oil as a hair mask treatment is one of the most popular uses for it.
+Coconut oil can be used as an overnight leave-in to nourish and condition dehydrated locks.

 1. To ensure that every hair is coated, it is essential to split your hair and apply the coconut oil in controllable chunks.